-Prerequisite: Senior standing and consent of faculty supervisor
+Prerequisite: Senior standing and consent of faculty supervisor work experience.

-MIS 499 (3-3-0) Management Information Systems Co-Op: MIS Co-op offers students an opportunity to prepare for a career involving the application of information technology by combining academic theory and work experience.
 Three hours of academic credit are awarded for half-time paid work experience over a 15-week period.
 The cooperative education staff, the student, the MIS Co-op director, and the employer's co-op supervisor must agree on the employment terms and the learning experience to be gained in a written contract.
 The academic grade is assigned by the MIS Co-op director based on student reports and reports of the employer's co-op supervisor.